1.800.557.2841

 What are Greek people like socially?

 It's a priority for Greeks to enjoy life and spend lots of time with family, and friends.
-Hospitality and socializing is ingrained in their lives.
-Greeks are often warm, and willing to chat or answer the questions of travellers.
+Hospitality and socializing are ingrained in their lives.
+Greeks are often warm, and willing to chat or answer the questions of travellers on their Greece vacations.
 After asking a quick question of a local, you may receive even more advice about where to visit, explore, or eat!

-Greek is the language of the land and although English is often spoken by the younger generation as Greeks typically start learning English in elementary school. you will find many locals that speak English, especially in areas frequented by travellers.
+Greek is the language of the land, but English is often spoken by the younger generation, as Greeks typically start learning English in elementary school.
+You will find many locals that speak English, especially in areas frequented by travellers.
 Italian, French, and German are also commonly understood.
-A friendly kalimera (good morning) or efcharistó (thank you) will go a long way as Greeks take deep pride in their language and appreciate visitors who attempt to speak it.
+A friendly kalimera (good morning), or efcharistó (thank you), will go a long way, as Greeks take deep pride in their language and appreciate visitors who attempt to speak it while on their Greece trip.

 Travel Stories